• Support Home

 • Log In

-home/Knowledge Base/Arena Software/Troubleshooting timeouts caused due to incomplete images (Windows)
+home/Knowledge Base/Arena Software/Troubleshooting timeouts caused by incomplete images (Windows)

 Timeouts and incompletes usually happen because of a network disruption causing a flood of resend.
 If resends occur, either the camera did not transmit the whole image, or the host PC did not successfully receive the complete image.
 Below are the troubleshooting steps to avoid or eliminate the cause of resends.